 The risks associated with mineral water

 Mineral water is usually safe to drink: however it sometimes contains a fewer amount of contaminants.
-The amount of sodium in mineral water is sometimes high that is quite dangerous for people on a low sodium diet.
-Below are few risks associated with mineral water usage.
+The amount of sodium in it is sometimes high that is quite dangerous for people on a low sodium diet.

 Interfere with hormonal functioning